-With more than one billion people in the world experiencing a form of disability, you should be utilising inclusive web design to grow your traffic and create a better and equal experience for everyone.
+More than one billion people in the world experience a form of disability.
+You should be utilising inclusive web design to grow your traffic and create a better and equal experience for everyone.

 Below we’ll outline 5 easy ways for you to make your website more inclusive.

-We’ll also give you examples of best practices from the inclusive websites we built for So Joe and Paper Wings who both operate in the disability sector.
+We’ll also give you examples of best practices from the inclusive websites we built for So Joe and Paper Wings.
+Both operate in the disability sector.

 So Joe is a disability service provider aiming to support opportunities for the everyday Joe.
 While Paper Wings aim to capture and share stories from those who have experienced life with a disability with those who are just beginning their journey.